jeddnugent/jeddnugent/README.md

 SMI Food Journal is a full stack project created for [Successful Minds Institute](https://successfulminds.com.au).
 The purpose of the journal is to allow clients of SMI to track each meal they eat over the course of a week where they will answer a series of prompts regarding their mood and the enviroment around the meal which then will be accessed by practitioners on a subsequent consultation.
-The information gained by these surveys will then help inform futher advice and treatment for the client and allow practitioners to best help their growth through holistic means.
+The information gained by these surveys will then help inform futher advice and treatment as this program will aid the first step for weight loss clients.
+This information allows practitioners to best help their journies through hypnotic laparoscopic banding.

 ##### Tech Stack
 - React (TypeScript) Web App frontend